Eat For The Earth With These 13 Sustainable Food Brands

 Top Sustainable Food Brands in the USA & Canada

 Nature’s Path is a “fiercely independent family-owned company” that answers to no one—aside from its conscience and customers.

-This sustainable food brand offers cereal, granola, bars, oatmeal, waffles, and chips from a variety of brands under their umbrella including EnviroKidz, Love Crunch, Que Pasa, and Qi’a.
+This sustainable food brand offers an array of organic snacks, cereal, granola, bars, oatmeal, waffles, and chips from a variety of brands under their umbrella including EnviroKidz, Love Crunch, Que Pasa, and Qi’a.

 Regardless of the name you see on the packaging, you can rest assured that your favorite NP food only contains organic ingredients.

 They also work with their suppliers to help farmers make the conversion to organic production.

 Nature’s Path is one of the only brands to trial circular shipping, sending reusable granola containers to pilot cities.

 Currently, 97% of the company’s packaging is reusable, recyclable, or compostable.
 By 2025, 100% will be.

 Their cardboard containers are 55% post-consumer recycled, FSC-certified, and printed with plant-based ink.

 The organic food brand is also pioneering the regenerative agriculture movement.
 Some of their oats are already Regenerative Organic Certified.